ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_044/Transcripts/Prose/gs044-1_ActInf GuestStream 044.1 ~ Tsuchiya & Saigo, Category Theory, Consciousness, Integrated Information.wav.sentences.csv_transcript.md

 For example this interaction is very hard to say.
 Interesting.
 So measurement, the analogy to the measurement theory may be some physically within the.
-Brain, but some kind of probe of the outer system under this chorea is interacting.
+Brain, but some kind of probe of the outer system under this qualiaa is interacting.
 So I think it unifies picture, I think.
 What do you think now, for example?